braydenc303/gitPractice/README.md

     and there should be no indication in the tabs that any files have been deleted from disk.

 24. Now it is time to learn how to recover a deleted branch.
 Switch into your delete-me branch.
-Add another blank line to your README.txt file followed by:
+Add another blank line to your experiments.txt file followed by:

     >I am going to delete this branch.